Little Wansa

+Manga

+Wansa-kun was originally serialised in 'Tezuka Magazine Leo', starting with the first volume in 1971.
+However, the series was left unfinished as Mushi Production, the company of Tezuka Magazine Leo, experienced labour disputes and the magazine lost focus.

+Anime

+The manga was adapted into a television anime in April of 1973, and was completed in late September of that same year.
 The anime series lasted 26 episodes.
-The first 21 episodes were very comedic in nature, but the final five episodes took a more dramatic turn, when Wansa began his search for his mother.
-Unlike the manga version, which was never completed, he succeeded in the final episode of the anime series.
+The first 21 episodes were comedic in nature, but the final five episodes took a more dramatic turn with Wansa beginning his search for his mother.
+Unlike the manga version which was never completed, he succeeded in the final episode of the anime series.

 After the series finished production, Nishizaki and many of his production team on this series went to work on Space Battleship Yamato.